kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 In the example, three filters are added, which are executed in sequence.
 Different types of [Fluent Bit filter](https://docs.fluentbit.io/manual/concepts/data-pipeline/filter) are supported.
 The example uses the [grep](https://docs.fluentbit.io/manual/pipeline/filters/grep) and the [record_modifier](https://docs.fluentbit.io/manual/pipeline/filters/record-modifier) filter.

 - The first filter keeps all log records that have the `kubernetes.labels.app` attribute set with value `my-deployment`; all other logs are discarded.
 The `kubernetes` attribute is available for every log record.
-See [XX]() for more details.
+See [here](#kubernetes-filter-metadata) for more details.
 - The second filter drops all log records fulfilling the given rule.
-Here, typical Namespaces are dropped based on the `kubernetes` attribute explained in more detail [XX]().
+Here, typical Namespaces are dropped based on the `kubernetes` attribute.
 - A log record is modified by adding a new attribute.
 Here, a constant attribute is added to every log record for recording the actual cluster node name at the record for later filtering in the backend system.
 As value, a placeholder is used referring to a Kubernetes-specific environment variable.

 ### Step 3: Add authentication details from secrets

-Integrations into external systems always need authentication details dealing with sensitive data.
-To handle that data properly in secrets, the `LogPipeline` supports the reference of secrets.
-The key/value entries of the secrets can be mapped to environment variables of the Fluent Bit Pods, and with that, are available for usage in [placeholder expressions](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/variables).
+Integrations into external systems usually need authentication details dealing with sensitive data.
+To handle that data properly in secrets, the `LogPipeline` supports the reference of Secrets.
+The key/value entries of the Secrets can be mapped to environment variables of the Fluent Bit Pods, and with that, are available for usage in [placeholder expressions](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/variables).

 ```yaml
 kind: LogPipeline